-- If you drop to a lower sharing level, all existing illnesses permanently become preexisting to any higher level, including any bills submitted but as of yet not shared. - For information on changing to a higher level, please see Guideline Z.1. - If you discontinue your membership, your medical bills will not be eligible for sharing.
+- If you drop to a lower sharing level, all medical needs in process will be shared at the lower sharing level, including any bills submitted but not yet shared. - For information on changing to a higher level, please see Guideline Z.1. - If you discontinue your membership, your medical bills will not be eligible for sharing.

-If you intend to change your sharing level, number of units, discontinue your participation or change the status of your membership in any way, please allow 30 days for the change(s) to take effect.
+If you intend to change your sharing level, add or remove dependents, discontinue your participation or change the status of your membership in any way, please allow 30 days for the change(s) to take effect.